What's the Best Leverage to Use in XAUUSD?

 What does a leverage of 1 100 mean?

-When Trading using leverage it means that as a trader you as a gold trader can open position positions which are bigger than if you were using only the amount of money on your account without leverage.
+When Trading using trade leverage it means that as a trader you as a gold trader can open position positions which are bigger than if you were using only the amount of money on your account without leverage.

 leverage is represented in the format of a ratio: